Breach vs Sova matchup in Valorant

 Breach wins fragging stats against Sova in Valorant

-Breach edges out Sova in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in KDA efficiency, survivability, damage output.
+Breach edges out Sova in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in KDA efficiency, kill production, headshot accuracy.
 With only a 3-2 margin based on 6 matches analyzed, this Breach vs Sova matchup remains contestable for both sides.
 Sova shouldn't feel outgunned — the statistical gap is narrow enough that individual skill, positioning choices, and in-game decision making can easily swing specific encounters in Sova's favor.

 Avg KDA